-All individual and team assignments are due in hard copy form at the beginning of class
+All individual and team assignments are due in hard copy at the beginning of class.
+Country Snapshots and the Final Project are also due in soft copies from each team.

 Country Snapshots: hard copy due at the beginning of class.
-Presentation must be loaded on my desktop prior to class starting if you are using my laptop.
-All presentations will be posted on Blackboard.
+Presentation must be emailed or loaded on my laptop prior to class starting.
+All Country Snapshot presentations will be posted on Blackboard.